The Moon: Why We Want to Go Back | 🔬 LatestLY

 Water, which was first discovered on the moon in 2008 by the Indian mission Chandrayaan-1, will be important for drinking, growing food, and cooling equipment.

-Missions since Chandrayaan-1 have shown there are high concentrations of ice at the lunar poles, which is partly why the first lunar colonies are likely to be built at the poles — and probably at the moon's South Pole, even though it is difficult to land there.
+Missions since Chandrayaan-1 have shown there are high concentrations of ice at the poles, which is partly why the first lunar colonies are likely to be built there — and probably at the south pole, even though it is difficult to land there.

 These bases could also be used as "transit lounges" for astronauts on their way to Mars.